Accredited official statistics

 In Table 1 users should be aware that the definition of gains is not comparable over the long time series provided.
 Only gains from the 2008 to 2009 tax year onwards are reported on a consistent basis.

-• Gains between the 1998 to 1999 tax year and the 2007 to 2008 tax year are not comparable to subsequent years.
-This is because taper relief was abolished in the 2008 to 2009 tax year.
+Gains between the 1998 to 1999 tax year and the 2007 to 2008 tax year are not comparable to subsequent years.
+This is because Taper relief was abolished in the 2008 to 2009 tax year.
 Taper relief reduced the gains which were taxable by a percentage which was determined by how long the asset had been held.

 Size of gain - Table 2

-One third of CGT taxpayers have gains under £25,000 and this group contributes around 1% of total CGT.
+Approximately one third of CGT taxpayers have gains under £25,000 and this group contributes around 1% of total CGT.

 Size of gain by income - Table 3